alifeee/blogtest/sketch-your-society/sketch-your-society.md

 In 2021, [Alex] and I wanted to go to freshers' fair at Durham to check out what cool, post-covid societies had sprung up.
 To make it entertaining, and force ourselves to talk to societies that we wouldn't otherwise, we wanted a creative idea.
 What we came up with was to take round a sketchbook to each society at the fair, and to propose to them "please draw something - *whatever you feel like* - in our sketchbook, to represent your society :)".

 Many people who acquiesced our request asked us how they could see the whole book afterwards, or where it would be posted online.
-At the time we had no response, as we were just doing it for our own fun.
-But now, thanks to the wonders of digitization, the answer is here!
+At the time we had no response, as we were just doing it for our own amusement.
+But now, thanks to the wonders of digitization, the answer is: right here!

 (I recommend viewing this PDF with "[Even Spreads]", if you can, for the book-like experience)